ftjuh/I2Cwrapper/README.md

 See the [Error_checking.ino](examples/Error_checking/Error_checking.ino) example for further illustration.

-In v0.3.0 an I2C state machine was introduced to explicitly handle irregular sequences of events, e.g. a `receiveEvent()` happening while a `requestEvent()` was expected.
+In v0.3.0 an **I2C state machine** was introduced to explicitly handle irregular sequences of events, e.g. a `receiveEvent()` happening while a `requestEvent()` was expected.
 It's main aim is to always keep the target in a responsive state and prevent it from sending bogus data.
-So even if errors occur, at least the target should remain responsive so that it won't need to be reset manually when starting over.
-See [I2C state machine.svg](docs/images/I2C_state_machine.svg) for details.
+So even if errors occur, at least the target should remain responsive.
+See [I2C state machine.svg](docs/images/I2C_state_machine.svg) for details on the state machine's flow of states.

 ### Interrupt mechanism